marktsec/Ransomsim3/README.md

 WARNING - If the shadow copy delete option is selected, all shadow copies will be deleted.
 WARNING - All files in the folder selected for the encryption will be encrypted.

+NOTES FOR RED TEAMERS:
+USE IMPACKET SMBEXEC AND LOLBINS TO RUN THIS SIMULATION

 RANSOMSIM executable hash change
 There is an option to change the hash of the file by compiling the source using AutoIt compile right click option, or command line compile.